Donald Shoup

-Donald Curran Shoup (born August 24, 1938) is an American engineer and professor in urban planning.
-He is a research professor of urban planning at University of California, Los Angeles and a noted Georgist economist.
+Donald Curran Shoup (August 24, 1938 – February 6, 2025) was an American economist and professor of urban planning.
+He was a research professor of urban planning at University of California, Los Angeles and a noted Georgist.
 His 2005 book The High Cost of Free Parking identifies the negative repercussions of off-street parking requirements and relies heavily on 'Georgist' insights about optimal land use and rent distribution.
 In 2015, the American Planning Association awarded Shoup the "National Planning Excellence Award for a Planning Pioneer."

-Early life and career
+Early life

-Shoup was born in Long Beach, California, in 1938.
-When he was two years old, his family moved to Hawaii for his father's work in the U.S. Navy.
-He arrived in New Haven, Connecticut, in the late 1950s at the peak of New Haven Mayor Richard C. Lee's efforts to build major parking garages and improve city traffic flow with the Oak Street Connector and other urban renewal projects.
+Shoup was born in Long Beach, California, on August 24, 1938.
+When he was two years old, his family moved to Honolulu, Hawaii, for his father's work in the U.S. Navy.

+Shoup arrived in New Haven, Connecticut as a student at Yale College, in the late 1950s at the peak of New Haven Mayor Richard C. Lee's efforts to build major parking garages and improve city traffic flow with the Oak Street Connector and other urban renewal projects.

-He received undergraduate degrees from Yale College in electrical engineering and economics, and a doctorate in economics from Yale in 1968.
+Shoup received undergraduate degrees from Yale College in electrical engineering and economics, and a doctorate in economics from Yale in 1968.

+Career

 After completing his PhD he headed west, assuming a post as research economist at UCLA's Institute for Government and Public Affairs.
 After a four-year stint as a professor at the University of Michigan, Shoup returned to UCLA as an Associate Professor of Urban Planning in 1974, and later was awarded a full professorship in 1980.